Graduate Research Fellows Program

 Two, 3-credit hour studio courses team-taught by interdisciplinary researchers to address the areas of Ideation/Creation (Fall 2022, NSCI 7001) and the Implementation/Utilization (Spring 2023, NSCI 7002).

-These studio courses provide experiential learning and research opportunities within the full sensing lifecycle.
+These studio-based courses, housed at Digital Futures, provide experiential learning and research opportunities within the full sensing lifecycle.
 In addition to lectures and trainings, IRiS Graduate Research Fellows are placed into interdisciplinary teams of four students (quartets) to tackle a “Grand Challenge” posed by an external partner.
 External partners include private sector companies (e.g., P&G, Kroger) as well as public entities (e.g., NIOSH, the EPA).
-Research fellow quartets work over the course of the year to develop innovative solutions to the “Grand Challenge."
-The nature of these solutions depend on the disciplinary competencies of each quartet, and range from developing ethical best practices for use of novel technologies to bio-inspired design of new sensing devices.
+Research fellow quartets work over the course of the year to develop innovative solutions to their assigned “Grand Challenge."
+The nature of these solutions depends on the needs of the external partner as well as the disciplinary competencies of each quartet, and range from developing ethical best practices for use of novel technologies to bio-inspired design of new sensing devices.
+Past “Grand Challenges” have included identifying lead water lines in urban neighborhoods, sensing thermal stressors in the workplace, and developing new approaches to teaching musical enjoyment to members of the blind and visually impaired community.
 At the end of the year, these solutions are presented to the external partners on “Grand Challenge Pitch Day."

-The IRiS Graduate Research Fellowship Program is open to PhD students from any discipline in all UC colleges.
+The IRiS Graduate Research Fellowship Program is open to graduate students enrolled in the terminal degree of their discipline (e.g., PhD, JD, MFA) from any UC college or degree program.

 Eligible students must apply in the Spring (April) to participate in the following academic year program starting in Fall (August).